Rowntree Mackintosh Confectionery: Formation of Rowntree Mackintosh

-In 1969, Rowntree's merged with John Mackintosh and Sons Ltd. to form "Rowntree Mackintosh Ltd." The company signed a long-time agreement with Hershey Foods Corporation to market and even produce some of its products in the U.S., starting with Kit Kat.
+In 1969, Rowntree's merged with John Mackintosh and Sons Ltd. to form "Rowntree Mackintosh plc" The company signed a long-time agreement with Hershey Foods Corporation to market and even produce some of its products in the U.S., starting with Kit Kat.
 The following year, the company expanded opening plants in Castleford and Leicester.
 In 1971, French business "Chocolate-Menier SA" joined the group.
 The company released its own newspaper, Rowntree Mackintosh News, with a circulation of 26,000 copies.

 The Yorkie and Lion chocolate bars were introduced in 1976.
 In 1978 the Hershey contract was renegotiated, giving Hershey the rights to the Kit Kat and Rolo brands in the US in perpetuity.

 Kenneth Dixon was appointed as chairman and chief executive in 1981.
 Between 1981 and 1987, Rowntree invested nearly £400 million in upgrading its manufacturing facilities and developing high volume, product dedicated equipment for several of the company's brands, including Kit Kat, After Eights and Smarties.

 Between 1983 and 1987, Rowntree spent nearly £400 million on acquisitions, including Tom's Foods for £138 million (1983), Laura Secord Chocolates for £19 million (1983), Hot Sam Pretzels for £14 million (1986), the Sunmark confectionery business in the US for £156 million (1986) and Gale's honey for £11 million (1986).
-They also bought Scunthorpe snack maker Sooner Foods, known for inventing Nik Naks and for making Murphy’s Crisps, Seyshells and Wheat Crunchies.
+They also bought Scunthorpe snack maker Sooner Snacks in 1982, known for inventing Nik Naks and for making Murphy's Crisps, Seyshells and Wheat Crunchies.

 Between 1982 and 1987, the number of UK staff was reduced from 19,700 to 15,600.

 In 1987 Rowntree operated 25 factories in nine countries and employed 33,000 people, including close to 16,000 in its eight UK operations.
-Group turnover was £1.4 billion, with the UK and Ireland accounting for 40 percent of the total.
+Group turnover was £1.4 billion, with the UK and Ireland accounting for 40 per cent of the total.

 Purchase by Nestle

-In 1988, Swiss company Nestlé purchased Rowntree Mackintosh Confectionery, re-branded all of its products and took over the Halifax and York headquarters and factories.
+In 1988, Swiss company Nestlé purchased Rowntree Mackintosh Confectionery for $4.5 billion.
+The business was branded Nestlé Rowntree until 1991, when it formally became Nestlé UK.

-After the acquisition, Nestlé slowly began to re-introduce the brand under the name "Rowntrees".
-These include Rowntree's Randoms, and Fruit Pastilles.
-These are the only two non-Nestle branded sweets as no Mackintosh sweets have been re-branded.